PKI Tutorials - Herong's Tutorial Examples - v2.34, by Herong Yang

 After reviewing the HTTPS server certificate by clicking the security lock icon, I want to know how to view trusted root CA certificates that are pre-installed in Google Chrome.

 1. Run Google Chrome, and go to the "Settings" after click the menu icon on top right corner.
-You see the settings page showing up.
+I see the settings page showing up.

-4. Click the "Trusted Root Certificate Authorities" tab.
+4. Click the "Trusted Root Certificate Authorities" tab in the "Certificates" tool.
 A list of pre-installed trusted root CA certificates shows up.

-The picture below shows you the Certificates manager in Google Chrome displaying pre-installed certificates:
+The picture below shows you the Certificates manager in Google Chrome displaying pre-installed certificates on a Windows computer:

 Table of Contents